LucianoAdonis/lucianoadonis.github.io/pages/lsp-chapter-1.md

 <br>

-## Do I Get The Same?
+## Do I Get the Same Experience?

-Knock yourself out, but keep in mind that your trainer will make the difference in your journey!
+The trainer will make the difference in your journey!
 And having someone with good reputation will help you.

-But legally, only a trainer can make you a Facilitator and those are few:
+But legally, only a trainer can make you a Facilitator and those are few, listed on the official [site](https://seriousplay.training/#):

 <img class="myImg" src="../images/lsp/official-trainers.png" alt="official-trainers" style="border: 1px solid #000; border-radius: 1px; padding: 0px; cursor: pointer;">